dfrappart/dfrappart.github.io/_posts/2022-09-26-State_of_Identity_In_AKS.markdown

 The integration has evolved for the best and we can now benefit from the Managed Integration, as opposite to the now called legacy integration.
 In the previous version, we would have need to managed Service principals in Azure Active Directory, in the form of 2 application registrations.
 One was called the Server App, and the other the Client App.
-In a simplified way, the Server app had access to the AAD tenant, te get information on users, and to authenticate on behlf of the user once the authorization were validated.
+In a simplified way, the Server app had access to the AAD tenant, to get information on users, and to authenticate on behalf of the user once the authorization were validated.
 The Client app was the front App on which user interacted, and it had authorization on the Server app.
 The Server app came with a secret that need to be managed, and all in all, the configuration was not trivial.